 Being on this side of the stage has always fascinated me.
 The realization of my goal gave me a clear path to do what I owe myself to do.

 Yes!
 I was born to inspire, and now that has become my ultimate goal.

 Today I am associated with one of the top brands.
 But I am determined to pursue my dream besides my bread-earning job.

 I can dream yet again!

-And Finally!
-My two cents
+Job Journey: My two cents

-- Never follow the money, it will come to you by itself once you're skilled enough.
+- Never follow the money.
+It will come to you by itself once you're skilled enough.

 - Don't give up on your will to fight.